Wimmics/zoomathia/README.md

 ### Load CSV to MongoDB

 The next step is to launch the `Named_entity_recognition/data/morph_mongo.py` script that uploads all the generated CSV files into respective MongoDB collections.
-This process will also filter out annotations based on the class URIs specified in the `filter_class.json` file and find close concepts base on the label in the TheZoo Thesaurus.
+This process will also filter out annotations based on the class URIs specified in the `filter_class.json` file or if the class contains any blacklisted word in the `blacklist` tab.
+It will also and find close concepts base on the label in the TheZoo Thesaurus.

 ```json
 {